 If your keto syrup has crystallized when cooling down, don’t worry.
 Microwave the entire batch, or bring it back to a saucepan under medium heat.

-Don’t stir at any point, let the heat melt the crystal again, and use immediately.
+Don’t stir at any point.
+Let the heat melt the crystal again, and use it immediately.

 If you love to make your own keto pantry staples, I have plenty of other recipes for you to try below:

-Before you start, remember that this syrup is to serve onto your favorite food like keto pancakes, keto crepes, or chaffles.
-It can't be used as a maple syrup replacer into keto baking recipes!
+- Before you start, remember that this syrup is to serve with your favorite food like keto pancakes, keto crepes, or chaffles.
+It can't be used as a maple syrup replacer in keto baking recipes!

-Bring the non-stick saucepan over medium heat and bring to a boil.
+- Bring the non-stick saucepan over medium heat and bring to a boil.
 You want to melt the sweetener to avoid crystallization when the syrup cools down.
-To do so, the syrup should reach the melting point of the sweetener (92°C/198°F) for xylitol meaning if the water boils you are good!)
-Read my post above regarding melting point of others keto sweeteners like erythritol or allulose to understand why I don't recommend these if you don't have a kitchen thermometer!
+To do so, the syrup should reach the melting point of the sweetener (92°C/198°F) for xylitol, meaning if the water boils, you are good!)
+Read my post above to learn about the melting point of other keto sweeteners like erythritol or allulose to understand why I don't recommend these if you don't have a kitchen thermometer!

-Reduce the heat to low, and gently stir in the gelatin mixture.
-Cook 1 minute to dissolve, then remove the saucepan from the heat and let it cool for 10 minutes in the saucepan.
-Don't transfer to a cold glass jar yet or it could crystallize the syrup!
+- Reduce the heat to low and gently stir in the gelatin mixture.
+Cook for 1 minute to dissolve, then remove the saucepan from the heat and let it cool for 10 minutes in the saucepan.
+Don't transfer it to a cold glass jar yet, or it could crystallize the syrup!